SalomePlatform/adao/doc/en/ref_task_keywords.rst

 List of commands and keywords for a dedicated task or study oriented case
 -------------------------------------------------------------------------

-This set of commands is related to the description of a dedicated task or study oriented case, which consists of a simple specific procedure to perform a computational task dedicated to a general application of data assimilation or optimization methods.
+We summarize here all the commands and keywords available to describe a dedicated task or study oriented case by avoiding the particularities of each algorithm.
+It is therefore a common inventory of commands.

-The nested terms are sorted in alphabetical order.
-They are not necessarily required for all algorithms.
-The various commands are the following:
+All the possible terms, nested or not, are listed by alphabetical order.
+They are not required for all the algorithms.
+The commands or keywords available are the following

 .. include:: snippets/AlgorithmParameters.rst

+.. include:: snippets/Background.rst

 .. include:: snippets/Debug.rst

+.. include:: snippets/Observation.rst

+.. include:: snippets/ObservationOperator.rst

 .. include:: snippets/Observers.rst